 Some parts, like the rubber weather seal, are optional and only needed under special circumstances.
 Other connector cables are only used during pairing.

-The Indoor/Outdoor Camera cannot be viewed.
+The video from the Indoor/Outdoor Camera cannot be viewed.

 Ensure that the Ethernet port has Internet by connecting a computer to the port and attempting to browse.

 Temporarily hardwire the camera to the LAN port on the Hub.
 Determine if video can then be viewed.

 My Indoor/Outdoor Camera is taking a long time to pair with the Hub.